 Golden Star hops are available to be purchased from multiple suppliers.
 We've conveniently linked to the most popular hop suppliers as well as Amazon.com.
 Every supplier may have different prices, harvest years and amounts available for purchase.

-Origin of Golden Star Hops
+Origin and Geneology of the Golden Star Hop

 Golden Star is the offspring of Saaz and White Vine-OP conceived through open pollination.
 It was selected by Dr. Y. Mori from the Sapporo Brewery some time in the late 1960’s.
 Some places mention this hop is the same as Sunbeam, but this has not yet been confirmed.